As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Installation Surface and Location

-A large influence of the noisiness of your electric wine fridge will depend on where it is installed.
-The sounds that your compressor wine fridge will make are similar to that of a standard kitchen refrigerator, but many home fridges are installed into cabinets or walls, so the
+A large influence on the noisiness of your electric wine fridge will depend on where it is installed.
+The sounds that your compressor wine fridge will make are similar to that of a standard kitchen refrigerator, but many home fridges are installed into cabinets or walls, so the noise is absorbed.

 Wine fridges can be freestanding or built-into cabinets, with the latter eliminating more of the noise.
 Built-in fridges will require more planning, space, and a good circulation system to release heat behind the fridge.
 The sounds emitted by the fridge will be better absorbed into the cabinets, making noises less noticeable.